PinataMostGrim/grimagents_cli/readme.md

 - *(Optional)* Launch training session in a new console window

 **grimwrapper** features include:
-- Log `mlagents-learn` output to file
 - *(Optional)* Automatically copy trained models to another location after training finishes (for example, into a Unity project)

 **grimsearch** features include:
-- Grid search and random search for hyperparameters
+- Grid search and random search hyperparameters

 ## Requirements